Operating as workplace injuries attorneys in Van Nuys means we are very familiar with just…

 Clearly, it may seem as if workplaces in California are becoming less safe, and employees become the most vulnerable targets.
 So does your employer has a duty to prevent workplace violence?

-Our Los Angeles workplace injuries lawyer at the Koszdin, Fields, Sherry & Katz law firm explains that even though there are no federal laws regulating workplace violence prevention, other federal and state laws in California do require employers to ensure a safe environment free from hazardous and dangerous conditions for their employees.
+Our Los Angeles workplace injuries lawyer at the Koszdin, Fields & Sherry law firm explains that even though there are no federal laws regulating workplace violence prevention, other federal and state laws in California do require employers to ensure a safe environment free from hazardous and dangerous conditions for their employees.

 While an employer in Los Angeles and elsewhere in California can be held responsible for his or her failure to protect employees from the injuries and damages caused by workplace violence and shootings, the Occupational Safety and Health Act makes it impossible for employees to sue their employers for injuries sustained by workplace violence.